Construction of two-bubble blow-up solutions for the mass-critical gKdV equations: Dynamics close to the two-bubble solution

 Here, we use the fact that

 Then, using Lemma~\ref{le:RAB} and the bootstrap assumption~\eqref{est:Boot},

 Similar as above, using the choice of final data~\eqref{est:finialdatawell}, we also have

 Combining the above estimates with the conservation law of mass, we complete the proof for the $L^{2}$ estimate.
-The $L^{\infty}$ estimate then follows directly from the bootstrap assumption~\eqref{est:Boot} and the Gagliardo-Nirenberg inequality. \end{proof}
+The $L^{\infty}$ estimate then follows directly from the bootstrap assumption~\eqref{est:Boot} and the Fundamental Theorem of Calculus. \end{proof}

 We now deduce the equation of the remainder term $\varepsilon$ from~\eqref{equ:gKdv2} and Proposition~\ref{prop:modu}.

 \begin{lemma}[Equation of $\varepsilon$] It holds

 \end{lemma} \begin{proof} First, from~\eqref{equ:gKdv2} and~\eqref{equ:defe}, we find